 At the end of each quarter, SAP status is reviewed.

-Students are classified into one of three financial aid classification based on the results of the review:
+Students are classified into one of three academic and financial aid classifications based on the results of the review:

-- 1. Eligible: SAP requirements are met, and the student is eligible for financial aid in the current quarter - 2.
+- 1. Eligible: SAP requirements are met, and the student is eligible for financial aid in the current quarter and is eligible to enroll in courses. - 2.
 Warning: SAP requirements were not met (qualitative and/or quantitative).
 The student will be placed on Warning for the current quarter.
-During this quarter, the student is eligible for financial aid.
+During this quarter, the student is eligible for financial aid and to enroll in courses.
+A Warning is not printed on a student's transcript.
 Students are encouraged to seek tutoring or other support services for help.
-If at the end of the current quarter the student meets SAP, the Warning status is removed and considered eligible. - 3.
-Ineligible: SAP requirements were not met at the end of the Warning quarter.
-The student is ineligible for financial aid at Humphreys University until SAP has been reestablished.
+If at the end of the current quarter the student meets SAP, the Warning status is removed and considered eligible. - Ineligible: SAP requirements were not met at the end of the Warning quarter.
+The student is ineligible for financial aid at Humphreys University and is suspended from the University until SAP has been reestablished.
+A suspension is printed on a student's transcript.

 Example: In fall quarter a new student attempted 12 credit hours and successfully completed 4 credit hours with a CGPA of 2.0 (undergraduate)/ 3.0 (graduate).
-The student meets the required CGPA but has not completed the required 2/3 of credit hours attempted (4 divided by 12 =0.333 or 33.33%).
-Therefore, the student will be on Financial Aid Warning status for the winter quarter.
+The student meets the required CGPA but has not completed the required 2/3 of credit hours attempted (4 divided by 12 = 0.333 or 33.33%).
+Therefore, the student will be on Academic and Financial Aid Warning status for the winter quarter.
 In the winter quarter the student is enrolled in 12 credit hours.

 The total number of credit hours attempted is 24 (12 from fall and 12 from winter).
 The minimum number of credits the student must successfully complete is calculated by taking the 24 attempted credits X 2/3 (66.67%) = 16 credits.
 Since the student earned 4 credits in fall, the student must successfully complete all 12 credits in winter and have a CGPA of 2.0 or better (undergraduate) or 3.0 or better (graduate) in the winter quarter in order to remain eligible for financial aid.

-If a student has not corrected all the deficiencies in SAP after a quarter of Financial Aid Warning, or if the student has reached the maximum timeframe, the student becomes ineligible for financial aid.
+If a student has not corrected all the deficiencies in SAP after a quarter of Warning, or if the student has reached the maximum timeframe, the student becomes ineligible and cannot enroll at Humphreys University.

 Example: The same student as described above completes only 8 credit hours in the winter quarter.
-Since the student needed to complete at least 12 credit hours to correct the deficiency in SAP, the student is no longer eligible for financial aid.
+Since the student needed to complete at least 12 credit hours to correct the deficiency in SAP, the student is no longer eligible and is suspended from Humphreys University.